There’s no doubt about it — appointment setting is an important aspect of B2B sales and business growth.

-We get it—setting up B2B sales appointments can be tricky.
-But, fear not!
+So how do you set up and secure sales appointments?
+Well, it can be tricky — but fear not!
 In today’s blog post, we explore eight tips to make the process easier.
-Let’s get into it!

 Before placing any calls, you must acquire the necessary data and information about your target prospects and customers.
 Without access to sales intelligence, sales reps will have a difficult time connecting with decision-makers and influencing their purchase decisions.

 Practice what to say, including how to present product options and the core benefits of your services.
-Considering 82% of B2B decision-makers think sales reps are unprepared, it’s important to take the time and effort needed to conduct research and write a strong script (source).
+It’s important to take the time and effort needed to conduct research and write a strong script — preparedness is key!

 Your prospect’s time is valuable.
 If your prospect is busy, arrange a more appropriate time for the phone call.
 Always be flexible.
 Rather than providing a one-time slot, offer different times so your prospect can choose the most convenient option.

 It’s also important to reply promptly to any inquiries the prospect has between the original conversation and your secondary sales appointment — whether by phone or email.
 Think about it: A delay in communication may give a prospect second thoughts about working with you.
-In fact, 72% of B2B buyers say they selected a vendor over others due to the timeliness of their response to inquiries (source).

 Your focus should be to find solutions that will make each prospect’s life easier.
 Rather than give generic examples, demonstrate how your product can meet their unique needs.
 Position yourself as a partner or a consultant to the buyer rather than a pushy salesman.

 Let’s face it — speaking too much, without letting your prospect have a say, can make for a very short sales call.
-Just consider this statistic: 65% of B2B buyers say a top challenge is dealing with vendors/sales reps who are more interested in selling their products and services than actually listening to their needs (source).

 Remember, always listen to the prospect’s priorities and problems before diving into the best possible solution and options.